EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-5.md

 <!-- prettier-ignore-end -->

-After the described steps, your application's UI should look as shown below.
+After these steps, your application's UI should look as shown below.

 ![result](../../assets/tutorial/lesson5_result.png)